Citykleta/mapboxgl-webcomponent/README.md

 simply run ``npm install --save @citykleta/mb-gl-comp``

-Unless you use the [cdn bundle file](), mapbox-gl is not installed and you will have to install it too
+mapbox-gl is not installed and you will have to install it too

 ``npm install --save mapbox-gl``